FREQUENTLY ASKED QUESTIONS

 Q. How do I get an extension on my time to complete community service?

-A. For good cause shown, the Court Clerk may grant one extension of time to complete community service.
-You must contact her before the due date.
-If you have already missed the deadline for completion of community service, you must appear in court to address the issue with the Judge.
+A. You must appear in court on your due date to address the issue with the Judge.
 Failure to complete community service may result in the issuance of a contempt citations and contempt penalties as determined by the court

 Q. I lost my Community Service Time Sheet.
 How can I get another one?